B is for Brood. Here’s the basics:

 When is the next Brood emerging in your area?
 Consult the Brood Chart.

 I’ve only scraped the surface about the who, why, when, where and how of Broods.
 If you want to learn more I highly recommend Gene Kritsky’s book Periodical Cicadas: The Plague and the Puzzle.
-There are also online resources such as Magicicada.org, which has updated brood maps, and Cicada Central.
+There are also online resources such as Cicadas @ UCONN (formerly Magicicada.org), which has updated brood maps, and Cicada Central.

 More cicada alphabet: